 Answer.
-Upon completion of construction of a radio station in exact accordance with the terms of the construction permit, the technical provisions of the application therefor, and the rules and regulations governing the class of station concerned, but prior to filing of application for license, the permittee is authorized to test the equipment during the experimental period (12 midnight to local sunrise) as long as the construction permit remains valid.
-An informal application for such authority must be filed with the FCC at least two days prior to the equipment test.
+Upon completion of construction of a radio station in exact accordance with the terms of the construction permit, the technic provisions of the application therefor, and the rules and regulating governing the class of station concerned, but prior to filing of artion for license, the permittee is authorized to test the equipoduring the experimental period (12 midnight to local sunrise) as as the construction permit remains valid.
+An informal application as the construction permit remains valid.
+An informal application is such authority must be filed with the FCC at least two days prior in the equipment test.